jmcdo29/ogma/packages/logger/README.md

 #### Adding Context and Application Name

-If for tracing purposes you'd like to add a context to the log, or an application name, you can pass the context to the method related to the logLevel (such as `ogma.debug('debug message, SomeClass.name, 'NestJS')` and Ogma will print
+If for tracing purposes you'd like to add a context to the log, or an application name, you can pass the context to the method related to the logLevel (such as `ogma.debug('debug message, { context: SomeClass.name, application: 'NestJS' })` and Ogma will print

 ```sh
 [2019-12-19T23:01:23.900Z] [hostname] [NestJS] 34760 [SomeClass] [Debug]| debug message